OCA/multi-company/sale_layout_multi_company/README.rst

 Sale Layout - Multi company
 ===========================

-This module extends the functionality of sale's layout_category model adding support for multi company
+This module extends the functionality of sale's layout_category model adding support for multi company.

 Usage
 =====